yongdd/deep-langevin-fts/README.md

   https://www.pytorchlightning.ai/

 * * *
 `Langevin FTS`, `PyTorch` and `PyTorch-lightning` should be installed in the same virtual environment.
-For instance, if you have installed `Langevin FTS` in virtual environment `envlfts`, install `PyTorch` and `PyTorch-lightning` after activating `envlfts` by following commands.
+For instance, if you have installed `Langevin FTS` in virtual environment `envlfts`, install `PyTorch` and `PyTorch-lightning` after activating `envlfts`.
+Following is an example of commands.

   `conda activate envlfts`
   `conda install pip matplotlib pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`